 It actually disrupts their cellular DNA.
 Hospitals have been using UV lights for years to sanitize operating rooms.

-The Worst Moldy Basement I Have Ever Seen
+The Worst Black Mold I Have Ever Seen

 During my years as a home inspector (as well as a real estate investor), I have seen many basements with horrible mold growth.